-• Arts: Baker Hunt Art & Cultural Center, Vent Haven Museum
+• Arts: first place, Baker Hunt Art & Cultural Center; second place, Vent Haven Museum

-• Children & Youth: Children’s Law Center, Salvation Army in Greater Cincinnati and Northern Kentucky
+• Children & Youth: first place, Salvation Army in Greater Cincinnati and Northern Kentucky; second place, Children’s Law Center

-• Economic Opportunity: Housing Opportunities of Northern Kentucky, Life Learning Center/Legal Aid of the Bluegrass collaboration
+• Economic Opportunity: first place, Housing Opportunities of Northern Kentucky; second place, Life Learning Center/Legal Aid of the Bluegrass collaboration

-• Health: Emergency Shelter of Northern Kentucky, Vivian’s Victory
+• Health: first place, Vivian’s Victory; second place, Emergency Shelter of Northern Kentucky

-The community is invited to attend the inaugural mini-grant competition, which will be held Tuesday, November 20 from 5-7 p.m. at the St. Elizabeth Technology and Education Center in Erlanger (3861 Olympic Blvd, Erlanger, KY 41018).
+Hundreds from the community attended the inaugural mini-grant competition, held Tuesday, November 20 from 5-7 p.m. at the St. Elizabeth Technology and Education Center in Erlanger (3861 Olympic Blvd, Erlanger, KY 41018).

-The fall 2018 foundation partners have chosen the following as focus areas:
+The fall 2018 foundation partners chose the following as focus areas: